Hiro420/CockPY/README.md

 - now can kill all manually spawned enemies at once by adding a STAR type map mark
 - now can recieve a goofy mail from Hiro

-# SPECIAL THANKS
-- [akioukun](https://github.com/akioukun) for contributing and adding an automatic setup

 # CREDITS
 [timing1337](https://github.com/timing1337) for [saturnine](https://github.com/timing1337/saturnine) as base of the ps. without you I wouldnt make the ps because too lazy